murphye/saxon-graalvm-native-from-cpp/README.md

 ## Getting Started

-While you can [install GraalVM Native Image](https://www.graalvm.org/reference-manual/native-image/) locally, it's actuially easier to run the native image compilation in Docker.
+Examine and run the`full_build.sh` that will build the Saxon native library, build the C++ executable application, and run it.

 ### Typical Result (XML to JSON)